Karlijn123/VPAID-template/README.md

 # VPAID-template
-a repository for VPAID interactive video advertising
+a repository for VPAID Interactive Video Advertising